x-zhe/CS765-project/README.md

 * **atus_embed_cluster.csv**

 The ATUS dataset with UMAP embeddings and clustering results.
-Original data downloaded from https://pages.graphics.cs.wisc.edu/765-22/datasets/atus/.
+The original data was downloaded from https://pages.graphics.cs.wisc.edu/765-22/datasets/atus/.

 * **umap_trying2_for_artifact.ipynb**